-- Bake for 15-18 minutes or until edges are browned.
+- Bake pie crust for about 15 minutes or until edges are browned.
 Remove from oven and set aside to cool.

-- Layer sliced strawberries in crust.
+- Layer sliced berries into the cooled baked pie crust.
 Fill to top.

-- Stir together water sugar and cornstarch and bring to a boil.
+- Stir together water sugar and cornstarch in a sauce pan and bring to a boil.
 Simmer, stirring constantly, until thickened.

 - Remove from heat, add Jell-O and stir until dissolved.